multi-service-fabric/fabric-controller/doc/fabric_controller_user_guide_for_startup_stop.md

 $
 ~~~

-\* “bar” explains either why FC cannot shutdown correctly or what the
+\* "bar" explains either why FC cannot shutdown correctly or what the
 status of FC is.

 In the case of FC shutdown failed (FC process exists), execute the following command.
 This command sends SIGKILL signal to FC process.
 If the command is excecuted, the DB server may be illegal.